-Grilled Cabbage w Thai Inspired Sauce
+Grilled Cabbage with Thai Inspired Sauce

-Serves: 4 Time: 25 minutes
+Serves: 4

 1 medium green cabbage